just-website/unsplash/README.md

 ## Development server

 Run `npm run dev` for a dev server.
-Navigate to `http://localhost:4200/` for browse App and navigate to `http://localhost:4200/` for view database json.
+Navigate to `http://localhost:4200/` for browse App.

 ## Preview images